fhessman/scientific-snap/StageBrightness/README.md

 ![SciSnap! block for measuring the stage brightness](../images/brightness.png)

-The rest of the information about the original brightness block is kept here for documentation purpoese.
+The rest of the information about the original brightness block is kept here for documentation purposes.

 ---